Maintenance Mechanic/Millwright Apprenticeship

 Step 1:

 You must have a sponsoring employer before receiving an apprentice contract and being invited to school.
-Note: One good option prior to gaining employment is to enroll in LTC's one-year Maintenance Mechanic program.
+Note: One good option prior to gaining employment is to enroll in Lakeshore's one-year Maintenance Mechanic program.
 Discuss with your employer your desire to enter the apprenticeship for this trade.
 Your employer should contact the local Bureau of Apprenticeship Standards - Apprenticeship Training Representative (ATR) and discuss next steps and procedures.
 The ATR for our area is:

 Ryan Herber - Apprenticeship Training Representative